aroberge/reeborg/trunk/docs/breakout_py_en/_build/html/_sources/events.txt

 ``get_info`` whenever the canvas is "clicked".
 Such a function that is called following an event is known as a "callback" function.
 A callback function such as this gets passed an **event** object; we used the variable name ``ev`` but you could choose any name.
-Next, we use our handy ``inspect`` function.
+Next, we use our handy ``inspect`` function introduced in previous tutorials.
 I have done this so that you could explore on your own other possible information you could extract from this event.
 Next, by calling the method ``unbind``, we prevent future clicks on the canvas to call ``get_info``.
 I've done this because I want to change the definition of ``get_info`` and don't want to be confused by the output of previously bound definitions.
 Finally, by calling